xiaodongyang/xiaodongyang.github.io/index.md

 > Our paper on 3D action recognition wins [JVCI Best Paper Award](/publications/papers/jvci-best-paper-award.pdf)!

 > One full (oral) paper accepted by ACM Multimedia 2016 on video action recognition.

-> One paper accepted by TPAMI on action recognition.

 > [More](/news)